Pandinosaurus/visualizeDnnBlobs/README.md

 # News
-The extractImagesFromBlob method has been integrated in a currated (akka. dnn::imagesFromBlob) version to the dnn module of OpenCV thanks to the help and great reviews from @dkurt and @vpisarev.
+The extractImagesFromBlob method has been integrated in a currated version to the dnn module of OpenCV thanks to the help and great reviews from @dkurt and @vpisarev.
+See OpenCV >= 3.4.1, method dnn::imagesFromBlob.
 -----------------------------------------------------------------------------------------------------------------------------------------
 -----------------------------------------------------------------------------------------------------------------------------------------
 ### A New tutorial using the method dnn::imagesFromBlob is now available at https://github.com/Pandinosaurus/visualizeDnnBlobsOCV